testcontainers/testcontainers-go/docs/modules/postgres.md

 The `SSLSettings` function will modify the container `entrypoint`.
 This is done so that key material copied over to the container is chowned by `postgres`.
 All other container arguments will be passed through to the original container entrypoint.

-- Not available until the next release of testcontainers-go

 ### Container Methods

 #### ConnectionString